Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Method

-\textbf{Loss Function} Improved Noise Contrastive Priors (INCPs) have the merit of estimating the model's uncertainty which is easily generalized to OOD samples.
-To train INCPs, we modified the loss function as follows:
+\textbf{Loss Function:} \re{KL divergence is not symmetric, and it has a forward version and a reverse version~\cite{zhang2019variational}.
+In the original NCPs~\cite{hafner2018reliable}, both the difference metrics between the distribution $ p_{ {}}(\bm {z} \mid \bm{x})$ and $q_{{\theta}}(\bm {z} \mid \bm{x}) $ and between $ {\tilde p}_{ { }}(\bm {\tilde z} \mid \bm{\tilde x})$ and $q_{ {\theta }}(\bm {\tilde z} \mid \bm{\tilde x} ) $ adopt the forward KL divergence.
+However, the VAE uses the reverse KL divergence as its basic metric in loss function, which leads to the inconsistency in optimization strategy and direction.
+Therefore, this poses an intractable challenge for constructing a unified optimization framework by incorporating NCP organically, where the forward KL divergence is not compatible for VAE.
+To better tackle the challenge and incorporate the NCP into the VAE framework, we proposed the improved NCP (INCP) method by integrating the reverse KL divergence into the NCP.
+To train INCPs, we modify the loss function as follows:

-where $p(\bm {\tilde z} \mid \bm{\tilde x})$ denote OOD data priors, $\theta$ is the parameter of neural network.
-The hyper-parameter $\gamma$ represents the trade-off between them.
+where ${\tilde p}(\bm {\tilde z} \mid \bm{\tilde x})$ denotes OOD data priors, $\theta$ is the parameter of neural network.
+A hyper-parameter $\gamma$ denotes the trade-off between the ID and OOD output priors.
 INCPs can be trained by minimizing this loss.
-Notice that in the Eq.~\ref{e3}, the first term makes the neural network suit for true ID data outputs prior by minimizing the KL divergence.
-And the second term represents the analogous term on the OOD data outputs prior.
-This loss function optimizes the ID and OOD posterior for two distinct targets simultaneously (the true ID data outputs prior and the assumed OOD data outputs prior), whereas the origin NCP loss~\cite{hafner2018reliable} makes the ID and OOD conditional distribution for one target.
+Notice that in the Eq.~\ref{e3}, by minimizing the reverse KL divergence in the first term, the neural network is trained to suit for the true ID data outputs prior.
+And an analogous term on the OOD data outputs prior is added in the second term.
+This loss function simultaneously optimizes the ID and OOD outputs prior for two distinct targets (\textit{i.e.}, the true ID data outputs prior $\&$ the assumed OOD data outputs prior).
+In contrast, the origin NCP loss~\cite{hafner2018reliable} hardly integrates the ID and OOD conditional distribution into one target in the VAE framework. }